The guide for doctors skeptical of low carb

 In addition, Blue Zone findings aren’t based on studies of any kind; they are simply observations about populations of people whose lives are very different from those of people living in contemporary industrialized societies.
 We cannot accurately extrapolate findings from the Blue Zones to countries where only 12% of the population may be considered metabolically healthy.

 As a healthcare provider, we recommend that you determine if your patient is eating a diet high in refined grains.
-If they are, then switching to whole grains would likely be beneficial.28 If not, then there is a lack of evidence supporting the health benefits of adding whole grains to the diet.
+If they are, then switching to whole grains would likely be beneficial.

 For more information, see our complete guide on whole grains.